Key takeaways:

 Breast milk: Oligosaccharides and FUT2 non-secretors

-Your microbiome begins to develop at birth.
-An infant’s microbiome is mostly colonized by its mother, and bifidobacteria usually make up a large part of an infant’s microbiome.
+An infant’s microbiome is mostly colonized from its mother, and Bifidobacteria species often make up an important part of an infant’s microbiome.

 Related article: Leveraging your gut microbiome to change your gene expression